sumeet2908/M2-EmbSys/project/1_Requirements/README.md

 |     |   led should glow red when valve is close

 # SWOT

-  * Strength
+  ## Strength
     * It can detect the water level accurately
+    * Highly reliable and Economically competitive.
+    * Enhanced Security of Urban Water supply and Water use efficiency.

-  * Weakneses
+  ## Weakneses
     * It cannot be used everywhere
+    * The automatic water level controller shows poor durability.
+    * When a problem arose, there is no built-in function to help identify the source of the failure.
+    * Water level controls need to be replaced every 3 years.

-  * Oppourtunities
+  ## Oppourtunities
     * Rapidly growing adoption of smart applications.
+    * It Develops Water Saving Technology.
+    * Maximize Water supply Benefits and provide balanced allocation of water resources.

-  * Threats
+  ##  Threats
     * The circuit can be protected protected from water and moisture.
+    * Skills for repair/spare parts not available in most of the areas.
+    * Any sort of defect or fault in the circuit will cause problem in water supply.

 # 4W's and 1H's